christophhart/hise_documentation/scriptnode/101/Convention and DSP network.md

 ---
-keywords: Chapter 0: Creating a DSP Network
+keywords: Chapter 1: Convention and DSP Network
 summary:  How to create a DSP network and how to access the network graph.
 author:   Matt_SF
 index:    01